-- Major Revenues - Sales Tax \$16.18 million of receipts were received in state retail sales tax, finishing third in the State behind the City of Chicago and DuPage County for the second quarter.
-This was an increase of 2.1% compared to the second quarter of 2017 and is

-- aligned with budget projections. - Utility Taxes \$8.15 million was received through six months.
+- Major Revenues - Sales Tax \$16.2 million of receipts was received in state retail sales tax, finishing third in the state behind the City of Chicago and DuPage County for the second quarter.
+This was an increase of 2.1% compared to the second quarter of 2017 and is aligned with budget projections. - Utility Taxes \$8.2 million was received through the second quarter.
 This figure trails budget projections by 5.8%.
 The primary driver of this underperformance is due to the telecommunications tax, which continues to decline.
 Overall receipts are down 7% compared to 2017.
-However, the City did increase the rate from 5% to 6% starting on July 1st, and this increased rate should minimize future losses. - Expenses General Fund expenditures of \$59.7 million performed close to expectations with 49.3% spent through 6 months and is 3.5% higher than 2017.
+However, the City did increase the rate from 5% to 6% starting on July 1; this increased rate should minimize future losses. - Expenses General Fund expenditures of \$59.7 million performed close to expectations, with 49.3% spent through the second quarter, which is 3.5% higher than 2017.